 A Few Top Brands of Furniture Made in North Carolina

 When a company has been around since 1889, you know it is doing something right, and it is built to last.
 John Bernhardt spent his entire life in the lumber industry.
 As a teenager, he took up work at a sawmill following the death of both his parents.
 Eventually, he took on the job of supervisor and worked lumber, where he helped build the railroad through the region.
 Eventually, he started his own wood furniture company, where he built tables, chairs, chests, and other furniture items out of the local white oak.

 Since the start of the company in 1889, it has remained family-owned.
 Despite two world wars and several recessions, the company is still running strong, and the fourth generation of Bernhardt’s work in the family business.
 With so much going on in the world, it is nice to know some companies are built rock solid.
 For Bernhardt furniture, which is based out of Lenoir, the business is organized as solid as its wood furniture.

 The Carolina Chair company is quickly approaching its 100th birthday.
 It first opened back in 1926 as the railroad started to run through the Blue Ridge Mountains.
-With new access to the rails, it made it easier for this Conover based business to begin production and to not only sell locally but around the state as well.
+With new access to the rails, it made it easier for this Conover based business to begin production, and now with a new marketing strategy implemented by The Marketing Heaven, to not only sell locally but around the state as well.